yourfriendaaron/box-paradox/README.md

 This program runs the simulation any numbers of times you select under the following rule: it will always guess the same color coin it just drew.
 At the end it outputs a percent accuracy.
 This accuracy converges on the correct answer found on the Wiki page above.

-Note: Running over 1,000,000 simulations may take quite some time.
+Note: Running more than a few hundred thousand simulations may take quite some time.

 ###box paradox game.py v0.21